7th Street Active Transportation Corridor Study

 Leave 7th Street alone

-by harpcomposer, 5 months ago
+by harpcomposer, over 1 year ago

 Please, oh please.
 Look at the mess you have made on 3rd and 4th streets.
 Now you want to do the same to 7th street?
 Our only real recourse to avoid your "improvements" downtown and get where we need to go?